Concrete ship: World War II

-One notable wartime FCB, previously beached at Canvey Island, was partially removed in 2003 by the local sailing club, whose land it was on, for fear it was a "danger to children".
-Local historians disagreed with the club and were displeased with their actions.

-In 1944 a concrete firm in California proposed a submarine shaped freighter which they claimed could achieve speeds of 75 knots.
-The war ended any more research into the project.
-In retrospect many believe the claims were greatly overstated.

 Concrete barges also served in the Pacific during 1944 and 1945.
-From the Charleroi, Pennsylvania, Mail, February 5, 1945:

-Largest unit of the Army's fleet is a BRL, (Barge, Refrigerated, Large) which is going to the South Pacific to serve fresh frozen foods – even ice cream – to troops weary of dry rations.
-The vessel can keep 64 carloads of frozen meats and 500 tons of fresh produce indefinitely at 12°F. Equipment on board includes an ice machine of five-ton daily capacity and a freezer that turns out more than a gallon of ice cream a minute.
-Three of the floating warehouses, designed for tropical warfare, have been built of concrete at National City, Calif., and cost $1,120,000 each.
-In the crew of the 265-ft. barges are 23 Army men.
+(Note: See, for example, .)

+In 1944, a concrete firm in California proposed a submarine-shaped freighter which was projected to achieve speeds of 75 knots, a claim which Popular Science called "seemingly extravagant".

 One concrete barge under tow by Jicarilla (ATF-104) was lost off Saipan during a typhoon, and another barge damaged the Moreton Bay Pile Light in Brisbane, but the rest served admirably.

-Today
+Post-war

+After the war, concrete vessels have been used as pontoons, barges, and offshore concrete structures around the world, but no further large ships were produced.

+One wartime barge, previously beached at Canvey Island, was removed in 2005 by the local sailing club, whose land it was on, for fear it was a "danger to children using it as a playground".

+Modern concrete ships

 The concrete-hulled schooner Larinda was launched in 1996.

-Modern hobbyists also build ferrocement boats (ferroboats), as their construction methods do not require special tools, and the materials are comparatively cheap.
+Hobbyists build ferrocement boats (ferroboats), as their construction methods do not require special tools, and the materials are comparatively cheap.
 Since the 1960s, the American Society of Civil Engineers has sponsored the National Concrete Canoe Competition.

 In Europe, especially the Netherlands, concrete is still used to build some of the barges on which houseboats are built.